guardrails-ai/guardrails/docs/getting_started/quickstart.md

 pip install guardrails-ai
 ```

+### Generate an API Key (required)
+Next, get a free API key from [Guardrails Hub](https://hub.guardrailsai.com/keys).
+Copy and keep track of this API key because you'll use it in the next step to configure the CLI.

 ### Configure the Guardrails CLI (required)

-First, get a free auth key from [Guardrails Hub](https://hub.guardrailsai.com/keys).
-Then, configure the Guardrails CLI with the auth key.
+Configure the Guardrails CLI with the command:

 ```bash
 guardrails configure
 ```

+The configuration process will ask you three questions:

+1. Whether you want to enable metrics reporting.
+2. Whether you want to use our hosted remote inference endpoints for validators that utilize large ML models.
+3. To enter the API key you generated in the previous step.
+This is required in order to install validators in the next step.

+### Install a Validator from the Guardrails Hub
+In order to perform any validation on LLM output with Guardrails, you will need to install an appropriate validator for your use case from the [Guardrails Hub](https://hub.guardrailsai.com).
+Each validator has a unique and identifying Hub URI that can be used in the Guardrails CLI to install it into your current environment.
+You can find the exact install command for a validator on it's details page in the [Guardrails Hub](https://hub.guardrailsai.com).
+For example, the [Detect PII](https://hub.guardrailsai.com/validator/guardrails/detect_pii) validator can be installed via:

+    ```bash
+    guardrails hub install hub://guardrails/detect_pii
+    ```

 ## Usage

-1. Install a guardrail from [Guardrails Hub](https://hub.guardrailsai.com).
+1. Create a Guard with an installed validator.
+    First, install the validator you want to use from the Guardrails Hub:

     ```bash
     guardrails hub install hub://guardrails/regex_match --quiet
     ```

-2. Create a Guard from the installed guardrail.
+    Next, you can import this validator from the `guardrails.hub` module and use it to construct a Guard.
     ```python
     # Import Guard and Validator
     from guardrails.hub import RegexMatch